-For certain health information, you can tell us your choices about what we share.
-If you have a clear preference for how we share your information in the situations described below, talk to us.
-Tell us what you want us to do, and we will follow your instructions.

-In these cases, you have both the right and choice to tell us to:
+Choices we situat ertain health information, you can tell us your choices about what hare.
+If you have a clear preference for how we share your information in the ons described below, talk to us.
+Tell us what you want us to do, and we will follow instructions.
+In these cases, you ha both the right and cho to tell us to: In these cases we nev share your informatio unless you give us written permission: Marketing purposes Sale of your information Most sharing of psychotherapy notes In the case of fundrais We may contact you for fundraising efforts, but you can tell us not to contact you again.